 This guide focusses on the Dedicated Server setup, as it’s the only one where Photon-to-Unisave communication must be handled.
 In both two remaining cases, there are only game clients, which can be authenticated via standard Unisave authentication.

-In this situation, the Fusion server is built as a “Headless Server” build in Unity and uploaded to Photon cloud during deployment.
-From the Unisave’s perspective, this Fusion server is just another build (like the PC build, mobile build, WebGL build).
-Therefore when the Fusion server makes a request to Unisave, we need to make sure it is the Fusion server indeed and not just some hacker-client trying to pretend.
+In this situation, the Fusion Server is built as a “Headless Server”, build in Unity, and uploaded to some server hosting provider (say Hathora).
+From the Unisave’s perspective, your Fusion Server is just another build (like the PC build, mobile build, WebGL build).
+Therefore when the Fusion Server makes a request to Unisave, we need to make sure it is the Fusion Server indeed and not just some hacker-client trying to pretend.

 This is the first scenario and we call this the Fusion Server Authentication scenario: